Das-Kollektiv/tdme2/README.md

             - scrollbars
             - space
             - text + multiline text
+        - supports custom templates and compound elements defined by templates and its controllers
-        - supported compound elements
+            - compound elements
                 - button
                 - checkbox
                 - dropdown
                 - image button
                 - input
                 - knob
                 - progress bar
                 - radio button
                 - scrollarea both
                 - scrollarea horizontal
                 - scrollarea vertical
                 - selectbox
                 - selectbox multiple
                 - slider horizontal
                 - slider vertical
                 - tabs
+            - supports custom templates in general
+            - supports overriding used template of a compound element while using its controller
-        - Note that TDME2 GUI is fully customizable in terms of appearance by modifying its XML definitions
+            - so TDME2 GUI is fully customizable in terms of appearance by modifying its XML definitions
         - includes a simple script language
             - to react on events with like on-mouse-click, ... and on-change for elements
             - to manipulate conditions of elements, values of element controller and node properties